 The London Underground is a fearsome place.
-With its first line, the Metropolitan, open since 1863, the Underground train system – also known as the ‘Tube’ – has seen well over a century of rats, mice, delays and drunken brawls.
-And, as any London-dweller will tell you, there are unwritten rules to travelling on the Tube.
+Its first line, the Metropolitan, opened in 1863.
+So the Underground train system – also known as the ‘Tube’ – has seen well over a century of rats, mice, delays and drunken brawls.
+And, as any Londoner will tell you, there are unwritten rules to travelling on the Tube.
 Here are just a few.

 On my first ever trip on the Underground, my colleague, who’d moved to Bath from London and was accompanying me on a trip to our Head Office in Waterloo, smiled when I carried on chatting to her after we’d boarded the Tube.
 “I can tell you don’t live in London” she said.
 “Nobody talks on the Tube.”
 How strange, I thought.
 But now, after eighteen years of living in the capital, I know what she means.
 A blank muteness envelopes people as they step over the gap into a carriage.
 Even the closest of buddies carry on their conversations in a discreet whisper.
 Don’t ask me why.
 It just is.